 The Washing of the Feet – A Lesson in Humility

-This devotion is ideal for keeping children about humility.
+This devotion is ideal for teaching children about humility.
 First, read John 13 aloud with your children.
 It is the story of Jesus washing his disciples’ feet.
 Jesus surprised His disciples by insisting He wash their feet – in Jesus’ time, washing another person’s feet was a way of serving them.
-It was Jesus’ way to show His disciples that serving someone else is not a sign of weakness, but of love and humility.
+It was Jesus’ way to show His disciples that serving someone else is not a sign of weakness but of love and humility.

 How to Care for God’s Green Earth